 Most Bald Eagles seen at Monticello Park are flying toward the Potomac River or Four Mile Run.
 On rare occasions, one will perch in a tree near the park.

 The Bald Eagle is the national bird of the United States, and most people know what the adults look like.
 They have a brown body with a white head and tail.
 The head is not bald and featherless like a vulture's head.
-The word "bald" used to mean "white", so the eagle is bald because of the head feathers it has rather than the head feathers it lacks.
+The word bald used to mean white, so the eagle is bald because of the head feathers it has rather than the head feathers it lacks.
 Bald Eagles have a large yellow bill, and they soar on broad, flat wings.
 The plumage of the sexes is similar, but the female is slightly larger and has a slightly longer bill.
+These differences can be difficult to see unless a male and female are next to each other.

-Bald Eagles do not develop full adult plumage until their fourth or fifth year.
+Bald Eagles do not develop full adult plumage until their fourth or fifth year, after which the appearance of the plumage will not change.
 Before that, their body, underwings, and undertail have white feathering interspersed with the brown.
-The bill is dark rather than bright yellow.
-A way to distinguish them from other raptors is from their large size and broad wings.
+The bill of some immature birds can be dark rather than bright yellow.
+A way to distinguish immature eagles from other raptors is by their large size and broad wings.
 Bald Eagles are considerably larger than any other hawk or vulture in the Washington Area.

-Bald Eagles have a curiously unthreatening call.
-It is a high-pitched chirp, and it sounds as if it would be more appropriate for a shorebird than a large raptor.
-Hollywood has sometimes been disappointed with the call and has substituted the raspy scream of a Red-tailed Hawk in scenes showing a Bald Eagle.Hear the calls of the Bald Eagle.
+The Bald Eagle's call is a high-pitched chirp.
+It sounds as if it would be more appropriate for a shorebird than a large raptor.
+Hollywood has sometimes substituted the raspy scream of a Red-tailed Hawk in scenes showing a Bald Eagle.Hear the calls of the Bald Eagle.

 Bald Eagles were on the Endangered Species List from 1978 to 2007, but they have made a considerable recovery.
 Their numbers had declined because of pesticides and other factors.
 They now are fairly common breeders in numerous places not far from Monticello.
 They build large stick nests, and they have often nested on utility poles visible from where Route 1 intersects the Beltway in Alexandria.
 You also can see nesting eagles around Dyke Marsh.